 Types of Cases We Handle

-At CDH Law PLLC, our medical malpractice lawyers have decades of experience handling a wide range of medical malpractice cases.
+At CDH Law PLLC, our medical malpractice lawyers have decades of experience handling various medical malpractice cases.
 We understand that medical malpractice cases are often complex and emotionally painful.
 Some of the most common causes for medical malpractice lawsuits include cases related to the following:

 - Prescription medication errors